oracle-livelabs/database/truecache/cleanup/cleanup.md

 ### Objectives

-- Terminate and tear down all resources/instances used in the Oracle Sharding Lab.
+- Terminate and tear down all resources/instances used in the Oracle True cache Lab.

 ### Prerequisites

-- You should have provisioned the **Learn how to use RAFT Replication to build resilient distributed databases** workshop using a terraform stack
+- You should have provisioned the **Application performance improvement with True Cache** workshop using a terraform stack
-- To provision this workshop, there are detailed instructions in Lab 1 of [Learn how to use RAFT Replication to build resilient distributed databases](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=866) workshop.
+- To provision this workshop, there are detailed instructions in Lab 1 of [Application performance improvement with True Cache](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=11454) workshop.

-## Task 1: Terminate a Provisioned Oracle Autonomous Database Instance
+## Task 1: Terminate a Provisioned Oracle Database Instance

 1. Login to Oracle cloud